-- (a) Special Reserve Account.
-The City Manager shall a special reserve account designated as the "Public Art Reserve Account."
-Said reserve account shall be credited annually pursuant to this Article with all funds received by the City for public art, whether contributed, earned, secured through grants, or otherwise obtained. - (b) Use of Funds.
-It is intended that funds in the Public Art Reserve Account may be appropriated in the annual budget to obtain and install public art, to maintain and refurbish public art when the cost of such maintenance exceeds funds currently available for the maintenance of public property in general, to obtain professional consultants to assist the city and the Public Art Commission in selecting artists and public art, to preserve selected works of public art, and to defray such other capital expenses which are, or may become, an integral part of the public art program. - (c) Review of Disbursements.
-Each proposed appropriation for public art and each disbursement from the public art reserve account shall receive the prior review and a recommendation of the public arts commission. - (d) Additional Funding.
-The Library and Community Services Director, or such other person as designated by the City Manager, shall explore on a continuing basis the availability of funds for the public art program from such organizations as the National Endowment for the Arts, the California Arts Commission, and other public and private agencies.
+(a) Special Reserve Account.
+The City Manager shall a special reserve account designated as the "Municipal Art Fund."
+Said reserve account shall be credited annually pursuant to this Article with all funds received by the City to be used exclusively for public art and the maintenance and the repair thereof, whether contributed, earned, secured through grants, or otherwise obtained.

+(b) Use of Funds.
+It is intended that funds in the Municipal Art Fund may be appropriated in the annual budget for the selection, acquisition, and display of public art, to maintain and to refurbish public art, to obtain professional consultants to assist the city and the Public Art Commission in selecting artists and public art, to preserve selected works of public art, and to defray such other capital expenses which are, or may become, an integral part of the public art program.
+Funds in the Municipal Art Fund may also be appropriated for the improvement of City facilities that are owned or leased by the City and which are used to support the arts and which improvements can be demonstrated to directly support the arts.

+A percentage of the Municipal Art Fund shall be appropriated for administrative costs associated with a project.
+In order to offset maintenance costs for the Municipal Art Collection, a maintenance account shall be established within the Municipal Art Fund for purposes of maintaining and repairing any artwork in the Municipal Art Collection.

+(c) Review of Disbursements.
+Each proposed appropriation for public art and each disbursement from the Municipal Art Fund shall receive the prior review and a recommendation of the public arts commission.

+(d) Additional Funding.
+The Library and Community Services Director, or such other person as designated by the City Manager, shall explore on a continuing basis the availability of funds for the public art program, including grants, from such organizations as the National Endowment for the Arts, the California Arts Commission, and other public and private agencies.